 Rock used by contractors to construct previous USACE projects at St. Paul has come from existing quarries at St. Paul Island's Kaminista Quarry, St. George Island, Nome, and the State of Washington.
 USACE policy is not to designate rock sources for its civil works projects and O&M activities.
 The selected construction contractor is responsible for (1) identifying its rock source, (2) ensuring that the rock material meets all the specified engineering specifications, (3) following environmental protection measures and stipulations, and (4) submitting a Quarry Development Plan (QDP) to the USACE for review.
 QDPs that identify rock sources from an operating commercial quarry are not expected to receive an extensive NEPA review by the USACE and State and Federal resource agencies.
-If the construction contractor chooses to open a new quarry site, including a reclaimed site, the USACE will prepare an amended environmental assessment, in concert with State and Federal resource agencies, to determine the environmental impacts associated with developing and operating the subject quarry and to identify environmental protection measures and mitigation measures.
+If the construction contractor chooses to open a new quarry site, including a reclaimed site, the USACE will prepare an amended environmental impacts associated with developing and operating the subject quarry and to identify environmental protection measures and mitigation measures.